Camp cripple creek

 Thole, Joseph C. 28 (1835 - 1902) Born in Germany and came to America in 1846; Mustered in on 8 Jul 61; Deserted from Cincinnati on 15 Jan 62; Returned 24 Mar 63, forfeiting all pay and clothing allowance during his time AWOL; Daily detail as Company Cook for Jul/Aug 63; Mustered out by telegram from AG's Office on 14 Jun 64; Lived most of his life in Bellevue (Campbell Co), KY where he was a Mail Carrier; He lived in the Veterans' Home in Dayton from 1875-6, suffering from Rheumatism--at the time, he and his wife lived in Cincinnati and he worked as a Porter; He died at his house in Bellevue, KY and was buried in Spring Grove Cemetery in Cincinnati

-???Thomas, George L. 20 (1843 - ) Mustered in on 11 Jun 61; Sick in Cincinnati, OH beginning on 15 Sep 61; Discharged by Surgeon's Certificate "from Cripple Creek" on 12 Mar 63 [AG's Roll says 62, but the 2nd KY was not at CCC in 62]; I suspect this is another case like Joseph Tarvin above, in which the Discharge was signed at Cripple Creek, but the man remained in the hospital and was never actually at CCC
+???Thomas, George L. 20 (1843 - ) Born 7 Jan in Cincinnati, OH; Mustered in on 11 Jun 61; Sick in Cincinnati, OH beginning on 15 Sep 61; Discharged by Surgeon's Certificate "from Cripple Creek" on 12 Mar 63 [AG's Roll says 62, but the 2nd KY was not at CCC in 62]; I suspect this is another case like Joseph Tarvin above, in which the Discharge was signed at Cripple Creek, but the man remained in the hospital and was never actually at CCC; Married Julia Sivyer in Milwaukee in 1871; In 1880, he operated a Livery Stable in Milwaukee; In 1900, he was an Undertaker in Milwaukee and would continue in that profession through the next three census years; His obituary states he was the first licensed undertaker in Milwaukee; He filed for an Invalid's Pension from Wisc 1891; Died in Milwaukee, Wisc 1 Nov 1933 and bur in Fairview Mausoleum, later moved to Graceland

-Thomas, John F. W. 25 (1837 - 1922) Born in OH; Mustered in on 11 Jun 61; Beginning on 4 Jul 63, he was on Detached Service with the Provost Guard at Head Quarters, where he would remain until til he mustered out on 19 Jun 64; He married his wife, Ida, around 1871.
-They loved in Wisconsin in 1880 and in North Carolina in 1890; By 1893, he worked as a Customs Inspector in Chicago; He also listed himself as an Artist, He died and was buried in Chicago, IL (Oakwood Cemetery)
+Thomas, John F. W. 25 (1837 - 1922) Born in OH; Mustered in on 11 Jun 61; Beginning on 4 Jul 63, he was on Detached Service with the Provost Guard at Head Quarters, where he would remain until til he mustered out on 19 Jun 64; He married his wife, Ida Cozzens, around 1871.
+They lived in Wisconsin in 1880 and in North Carolina in 1890; In the 1890 Veterans' Census, he is living in All-Healing [Spa?] in Gaston Co, Crowder Mtn, NC where he suffers from Muscular Rheumatism and deafness in one ear (caused by an insect getting in his ear at Camp Clay, OH in 1861!); By 1893, he worked as a Customs Inspector in Chicago; He also listed himself as an Artist; In 1900, he and Ida and their children are living in Chicago where he workds at the Customs House; He died 23 Jan 1922 and was buried in Chicago, IL (Oakwood Cemetery)

-Ward, Frank M. 22 (1841 - ) Mustered in on 11 Jun 61; Incurred a forfeiture of pay due to a Court Martial Nov/Dec 62 ($6 on one Muster Card, $10 on another); In Mar/Apr 63, he was cited for losing a wiper (he isn't the only one in Co D to lose one!); Would be wounded slightly in the head at Chickamauga on 19 Sep 63, but he spent no time absent in hospital; Mustered out on 19 Jun 64; He is variously referred to as Francis M, Frank M, Frank R; Is this the Frank M. Ward who lived in Cincinnati [with his mother, Emily, and siblings?] in 1860 and 1870, if so our Frank was a Moulder in 1860 and a Brick Layer in 1870
+Ward, Frank M. 22 (1841 - 1918) Born 5 Jan in OH; Mustered in on 11 Jun 61; Incurred a forfeiture of pay due to a Court Martial Nov/Dec 62 ($6 on one Muster Card, $10 on another); In Mar/Apr 63, he was cited for losing a wiper (he isn't the only one in Co D to lose one!); Would be wounded slightly in the head at Chickamauga on 19 Sep 63, but he spent no time absent in hospital; Mustered out on 19 Jun 64; Enlisted in 193 OH Co K 7 Mar 65 and mustered out 4 Aug 65 as 1 Sgt; He is variously referred to as Francis M, Frank M, Frank R; Is this the Frank M. Ward who lived in Cincinnati [with his mother, Emily, and siblings?] in 1860 and 1870, if so our Frank was a Moulder in 1860 and a Brick Layer in 1870; Married Laura Alice Shaeffer by 1880 [1900 Census for Butler Co, OH says he was married 23 years and she 13, yet they appear in the 1880 census with their daughter]; He filed for an Invalid's Pension in 1887; He died 13 Feb 1918 in Hamilton, Butler Co, OH and is buried in the Greenwood Cemetery

 Williams, Gilbert Mason 20 (1842 - 1919) Born in KY; Mustered in on 11 Jun 61 as a Pvt; Granted a Furlough from 16 Nov - 1 Dec 61; Mar 62 on Detached Duty as Artillerist in Gen Nelson's Division; Mar - Aug 63 he had to forfeit $10 from each month's pay as punishment for disciplinary infraction/Court Martial; Jul/Aug 63 had to pay for waist belt (32 cents), waist belt plate (7 cents) and a bayonet scabbard (45 cents); Would be appointed Cpl on 9 Sep 63; Appointed to Regimental Commissary (temporary duty) in Jan 64; Appointed to Company Commissary from Feb - May 64; Had to pay for a wicker[?] and screw driver on Mar/Apr 64; Mustered out on 19 Jun 64; He lived most of life in Mason Co, KY, where he was a Dentist; He and his wife, Jennie, had one child, Mary; He is buried in the Maysville Cemetery